 21. Muskoka Lakes

 The District of Muskoka is massive and there are countless campsites in the heart of Ontario’s cottage country.
+Things to do in Muskoka in Winter.

 St. Lawrence Park is a good campground near Brockville and it was where we set up camp when diving the Saint Lawrence River.
 There are several campsites dotting the Saint Lawrence River giving access to the Thousand Islands tours.